-Objective/ Initiative Description Timeline/ Implemented 2022 Assessment Target reliable, convenient, and cost-effec County's workers, residents, and vi that safely and efficiently meet the mobility Objective 1.1 Improve efficiency, service quality visitors while contributing to the e to adequately serve workers, residents, and e county.
+Objective/ Initiative Description Timeline/ Implemented 2022 Assessment Target reliable, convenient, and cost-effect County's workers, residents, and vi s that safely and efficiently meet the mobility Objective 1.1 Improve efficiency, service quality visitors while contributing to the e to adequately serve workers, residents, and ne county.
 Initiative 1.1.1 Operate east/west corridor service to provide access to jobs, education, healthcare and community services, and recreation.
 Ongoing CAT has several routes that further this initiative.
-Route 27 runs along Immokalee Road from Collier Boulevard to Creekside Commerce Park; Route 25 provides service along Golden Gate Parkway; Routes 20 & 26 provides service along Pine Ridge Rd; and Route 24 provides service along Tamiami Trail E from the Government Center to 6 L's Farm and frequency has been enhanced Route 20/26 modifications are being studied to ensure proposed modifications do not affect the access needed to destinations/opportunity.
+Route 27 runs along Immokalee Road from Collier Boulevard to Creekside Commerce Park; Route 25 provides service along Golden Gate Parkway; Routes 20 & 26 provides service along Pine Ridge Rd; and Route 24 provides service along Tamiami Trail E from the Government Center to 6 L's Farm and frequency has been enhanced.
+Route 20/26 modifications are being studied to ensure proposed modifications do not affect the access needed to destinations/opportunity.
+CAT has exceeded maintaining the 95% target.
 Maintain 95% of Existing Service Initiative 1.1.2 Operate north/south corridor service to provide alternative access to jobs, education, healthcare and community services, and recreation.
 Ongoing Route 11 (US41) and Route 12 (Airport Pulling Rd) currently provide service north/south.
 Routes 19 and 28 provide service from Immokalee and Ave Maria to the Government Center.
 Route 121 runs an express route from Immokalee to Marco Island.
 Modifications were made to increase frequency to Route 11.
-Additional modification to the remaining north/south routes are not scheduled for this time period.
+Additional modification to the remaining north/south routes is not scheduled for this year.
+CAT has exceeded maintaining the 95% target.
 Maintain 95% of Existing Service